 - Bixby Bridge

 Honorable Mention – Salvation Mountain

 While not as well know as the above choices, this area is a photographers dream.
 It is the work of one man named Leonard and it is his way to show God’s love to the world.
-It has been a labor of love for the last 30 years and is simply put a mountain that is covered in art, a stark contrast to the desolate Salton Sea that it stands near.
-You can explore and walk on the mountain and you will want every bit of a day to take photographs that can even begin to show how awesome this place is.
+It has been a labor of love for the last 30 years and is simply put a mountain that is covered in paint, a stark contrast to the desolate Salton Sea that it stands near.
+You can explore and walk on the mountain and you will leave ecstatic to show people how amazing this place is.

 So that is the collection of my favorite photography spots in California.
 What did I miss?
 Make sure to leave your thoughts in the comments and make sure to subscribe to my blog to stay up to date on my posts.